Were you laid off or fired?

 Gross misconduct examples

-If we determine that you were fired or suspended for misconduct or gross misconduct connected with your work, we deny you benefits for at least 10 weeks and until you earn at least 10 times your weekly benefit amount in a job that is covered by unemployment insurance.
-If we deny you benefits based on gross misconduct, we will remove wages and hours from your unemployment insurance records.
-Once the wages are removed, these wages are no longer available for your use and may cause you to be ineligible for future unemployment benefits.
+If we determine that you were fired or suspended for misconduct or gross misconduct connected with your work, we will deny your benefits for at least 10 weeks after the week you were fired and until you earn at least 10 times your weekly benefit amount in a job that is covered by unemployment insurance.
+If we deny your benefits based on gross misconduct, we will also remove wages and hours from your unemployment insurance records.
+Once the wages and hours are removed, they are no longer available for your use and may cause you to be ineligible for future unemployment benefits.